pkouris/abtextsum/README.md

 <br/>
 In the phase of testing, a generalized article (e.g. an article of the test set) is given as input to the deep learning model which predicts the respective generalized summary.
 Then, in the phase of post-processing, the generalized concepts of the generalized summary are replaced by the specific concepts of the original (preprocessed) article producing the final summary.<br/><br/>

-More specifically, the main steps of this framework are as follows:
+The workflow of this framework follows:

 1. Preprocessing of the dataset<br/>
 The task of preprocessing of the dataset is performed by _DataPreprocessing_ class (_preprocessing.py_ file).
 The method _clean_dataset()_ is used for preprocessing the _Gigaword_ dataset while the method _clean_duc_dataset_from_original_to_cleaned()_ is used for _DUC_ dataset.